 Technical offboarding of your employees

 Technical offboarding is an essential part of the offboarding process.
-The company's IT department is usually responsible for this task.
-Here you can find out what you need to consider during IT offboarding and why you should pay particular attention to this step.
+The IT department of the company is usually responsible for this task.
+You can find out what to consider during IT offboarding and why you should pay special attention to this step here.

 What is technical offboarding?

-Technical offboarding is a structured process for organizing the departure of employees with regard to all IT aspects.
-On the one hand, technical offboarding includes the return of all hardware that was issued during onboarding and in the course of the employee's work for the company.
-The return ensures that company property remains in the company.
-It also reduces the risk of sensitive data being accessed after leaving the company.
+Technical offboarding is a structured process to organize the departure of employees with regard to all IT aspects.
+Technical offboarding includes, on the one hand, the return of all hardware that was issued to the employee as part of onboarding and during their employment with the company.
+The return ensures that the company property remains within the company.
+It also reduces the risk of sensitive data being accessed after the employee leaves.

 The second area of technical offboarding is access control.
-On average, employees use around 30 different tools and applications for their daily work.
-Access rights must be removed or adapted for all of these.
-This includes access rights to internal company areas such as the intranet as well as authorizations for specialist tools and applications.
-The topic of access control is often underestimated.
-However, it is extremely important as it ensures both IT security and adherence to compliance requirements.
+Employees use an average of about 30 different tools and applications for their daily work.
+Access rights must be removed or adjusted for all of these.
+This includes access rights to internal company areas such as the intranet, as well as authorizations for specialized tools and applications.
+The issue of access control is often underestimated.
+However, it is of great importance, as it ensures both IT security and compliance with regulations.

 Technical offboarding - checklist for the IT department